hugo-porto/theme/README.md

 For a live demonstration of the theme in action, please visit the demo website at [https://hugo-porto.netlify.app/](https://hugo-porto.netlify.app/).
-This demo site showcases all the features and design elements that the Hugo Porto theme has to offer, providing a comprehensive overview of its capabilities.
+This demo site showcases all the features and design elements that the `hugo-porto` theme has to offer, providing a comprehensive overview of its capabilities.

 You can find the source code for the demo website at [https://github.com/hugo-porto/web](https://github.com/hugo-porto/web).